-By far, the most important aspect of treatment, and one that often goes unaddressed, is learning about DED and then implementing a treatment plan and staying consistent.
-Knowledge is power, and learning about DED is the first step to mastering your DED.
 Once you have a treatment plan, you have to implement it so that it integrates into your daily routine, and becomes habitual.
 Lastly, you have to stay consistent.
-You can have the best treatment, but if you do not adhere to it consistently, it will not work.10
+You can have the best treatment, but if you do not stick to it consistently, it won’t work.10

-To treat the aqueous deficient type of DED (not making enough tears), we can replace the deficiency with artificial tears to improve lubrication on the surface of the eye.
+To treat the aqueous deficient type of dry eye disease (not making enough tears), we can replace the deficiency with artificial tears to improve lubrication on the surface of the eye.
 There are over 50 different types of artificial tears.
 They can contain preservatives or be preservative-free, with different viscosities (thickness) and come in bottles or individual vials.
-You can also do tear replacement therapy with gels and ointments, which are typically used at bedtime.
+You can also do tear replacement therapy with gels and ointments, which are used at bedtime.

-To treat the evaporative type of DED, we can prevent tear evaporation.
-To accomplish this, we implement an eyelid hygiene routine with warm compresses and eyelid massages or scrubs.
-The goal of this is to optimize meibomian gland function, and produce a good lipid layer to prevent your tears from evaporating.
+To treat the evaporative type of dry eye syndrome, we can prevent tear evaporation.
+To accomplish this, we implement an eyelid hygiene routine with warm compresses and eyelid wipes.
+The goal is to optimize meibomian gland function, and produce a good lipid layer to prevent your tears from evaporating.
 There are many in-office procedures that heat and massage the meibomian glands.
-Other in-office procedures deal with the tear ducts, such as punctal plugs, which block the tear ducts to allow tears to stay in your eyes longer.
-Several prescription eye drops are coming to market that address the eyelid hygiene component.

-We know inflammation plays a vital role in DED pathology.
+We know inflammation plays a vital role in dry eye syndrome.
 Therefore, reducing inflammation is an important part of treatment.
 We typically do this with anti-inflammatory prescription eye drops, such as steroids, cyclosporine (Restasis and Cequa) and lifitegrast (Xiidra).
 Another approach is to eat food rich in anti-inflammatory compounds and antioxidants, such as Omega-3 fatty acids.

-Here at CorneaCare, we really stress the importance of your diet, because eating a well-balanced diet, with anti-inflammatory and antioxidant properties, is not only good for your eyes, but also foundational for your mind and body.
+Here at CorneaCare, we stress the importance of your diet.
+Eating a well-balanced diet, with anti-inflammatory and antioxidant properties, is not only good for your eyes, but also foundational for your mind and body.

 Remember what we said – your experience with DED is just as important as the clinical exam.
-You can learn more about the treatment options for DED here.
+You can learn more about the treatment options for DED.

 Putting It All Together

-Let’s dive into the different types of DED.
+Let’s dive into the different types of dry eye disease.